verbiscms/verbis/docs/api/admin/pagination.md

 - `pages`: how many pages there are in total.
 - `limit`: how many items are displayed at once.
 - `total`: how many items there are in total.
-- `next`: is either a boolean set to `false` if there is no next page, or an integer of page number of if there is.
+- `next`: is either a boolean set to `false` if there is no next page, or an integer of the next page number of if there is.
-- `prev`: is either a boolean set to `false` if there is no previous page, or an integer of page number of if there is.
+- `prev`: is either a boolean set to `false` if there is no previous page, or an integer of the previous page number of if there is.

 ## Pagination parameters for requests